 A few days later, my five year old woke up with his first fever in a long while, so I had a chance to face my opinions on treating a fever first hand.

 I helped my red-faced son into comfy jammies, hydrated him, and tucked him into bed.
 He seemed to be quite miserable and uncomfortable, since he was shrieking at a very high pitch.
 Though I don't typically take temperatures, I did this time, and he registered just under 103°F. I gave him some homeopathic arnica pellets for the body aches, some extra fermented cod liver oil and elderberry syrup, and a Chinese herbal formula called Xiao Chai Hu Tang, which can help support a child's immune system in many cases, especially when there's a fever present.

 Then on the advice of Dr. Cowan, I tried a method that I had previous heard of but never tried: lemon socks.
 Dr. Cowan explains that if we look to nature, we can find the cures we need.
 A lemon fruit can withstand extreme heat and even thrives in such a severe climate, making it an ideal therapeutic tool for navigating a fever.
-Lemon, when applied in the method described below, will help to alleviate the child’s discomfort while allowing the fever to continue burning.
-The child may appear more alert an clear, and even ask for food, but the temperature will not be forced into suppression, thus allowed to finish its job.
+Lemon, when applied in the method described below, will help to alleviate the child's discomfort while allowing the fever to continue burning.
+The child may appear more alert and clear, and even ask for food, but the temperature will not be forced into suppression, thus allowing it to finish its job.